 Over 85 million US families currently own a pet, and for many pet owners leaving them behind when heading on a Spanish family home exchange trip just isn’t an option.
 Here’s what you should know when traveling with your fur babies.

-Why you should take your pet away with you
+Why you should take your pet on vacation with you

 Kennels and boarding for pets are expensive and many owners don’t like the thought of their pet being cooped up in a cage at night when they’d normally enjoy the luxury of a soft bed.
 Seniors, in particular, may find it difficult to leave their pet behind while they travel abroad.
 Pets are great companions for seniors as they keep them active and bring happiness to their lives so it’s hard to go on a trip without them.